 Once you arrive for your Intake Session, the Intake Specialist will fill out a Common Intake Form and several other forms that ask many questions.
 These questions are not to intrude on your privacy!
 They are meant to provide critical information on how best to service your needs and ensure you better understand your diagnosis and the HIV care system.
 Its good to know that many service organizations require additional paperwork from you beyond the Intake Form when you arrive for your first appointment, such as consent for services form or bi-annual updates to your eligibility documents.

 Support Service Resources:

-2013 Guide to HIV & AIDS Services in North Texas: The 2013 HIV Services Handbook is designed as a guide to help find information about organizations and services for people living with HIV and AIDS in Dallas County and surrounding areas.
+2015 HIV/AIDS Services Handbook: The 2015 HIV/AIDS Services Handbook is designed as a guide to help find information about organizations and services for people living with HIV and AIDS in Dallas County and surrounding areas.
 The scope of this fifteenth edition of the handbook is primarily agencies providing services to residents of the Dallas extended Metropolitan area and health service delivery area.

 Homebase for Housing: Homebase for Housing is a housing information and referral program dedicated to preventing homelessness and improving the quality of life of people living with HIV/AIDS in Dallas County and seven surrounding Counties.
 Homebase for Housing has collaborated with local AIDS Service Organizations and other housing community based organizations to develop an extensive clearinghouse of information and referrals for housing options as well as other related supportive services.